Audio DAC mods

 Then I hand filed it down so that it looked presentable.

 Until then, we can carry on with fabricating the other bits we need.
 Next on the line up is the VFD cover.
-I decided to go with a red acrylic, because I find red more pleasing to the eye when I use the system in the dark, while being readable in daylight.
-My control amp also uses red LEDs, so it would aestetically fit in with the style.
+I decided to go with a red acrylic because I find red more pleasing to the eye when I use the system in the dark, while still being readable in daylight.
+My control amp also uses red LEDs so it would aesthetically fit in with the style.
 Here is the piece cut out:

-And the components loosly put together to test fit and looks.
+And the components loosely put together to test fit and looks.
 So far so good!

 At least the fitment looks ok, I will fettle it a bit before I affix the fascia properly to the front panel.

 Next bit was to cut a hole for the transformer.
-Being torodial we wanted to cut a circle, that way the minimum of internals is exposed.
-This was another "Easier said than done" for me, because while this steel was not as hard as the front panel, it was still pretty hard, and cutting large holes in steel is really at the limits of my tooling.
-To complicate things further, I had to make the hole a bit oval, in order to accomodate the wiring that enters into the transformer, so more manual filing down was needed.
-However I managed, and the result was satisfactory to me:
+Being toroidal we wanted to cut a circle, that way the minimum of internals is exposed.
+This was another "Easier said than done" for me, because while this steel was not as hard as the front panel, it was still pretty hard and cutting large holes in steel is really at the limits of my tooling.
+To complicate things further, I had to make the hole a bit oval, in order to accommodate the wiring that enters into the transformer, so more manual filing down was needed.
+However I managed and the result was satisfactory to me:

 After this I started sanding down the case, in preparation for painting.
 The transformer sits snugly in its place, bolts at the bottom to hold it in place and the hole is enough for clearance without exposing any internals: